A Table Full Of Joy

 • Add the heavy cream and powdered sugar, alternating between the two, until fully mixed in.

 • Add in the vanilla/almond extract, salt, and green food coloring.
-Before adding the green color, you can reserve a little of the white if you want to use it to decorate.
+Before adding the green color, you can reserve a some of the white frosting if you want to use it to decorate.

 • Mix frosting on high for 30 seconds to get light and fluffy.